jodastephen/railmodel/CR2-Streatham-SWLondon.md

 * CR2 changing to Northern (City) Southbound at AGL in 40-43m at 20tph (+8m)
 * CR2 changing to District at VIC in 41-43m at 20tph (+9m)
 * RAY-WAT changing to Northern (West End) at WAT changing to District at CHX in 40-46m at 8tph (+10m)
+* RAY-WAT changing to Victoria at VXH changing to District at VIC in 41-46m at 8tph (+10m)
 * RAY-WAT changing to BAL-VIC at CLJ changing to District at VIC in 44-48m at 8tph (+13m)

 From Raynes Park to Moorgate (6m better)